Can you back up an entire Google Drive? Should you back up your Google Drive? And how do you back up your Google Drive data?

-Option 1: Create copies of your files and folders in another account automatically using VaultMe.
+Option 1: Put copies of your files and folders in to another account using an automated migration app such as VaultMe.

-Option 2: Download your files and folders to the hard drive and upload them to another account manually.
+Option 2: Download your files and folders to a hard drive and upload them to another account manually.

 We'll explain these two options in detail below.